 Grenoble's history goes back over 2,000 years, to a time when it was a village of the Allobroges Gallic tribe.
 It became the capital of the Dauphiné in the 11th century.
 This status, consolidated by the annexation to France, allowed it to develop its economy.
 Grenoble then became a parliamentary and military city, close to the border with Savoy, which at the time was part of the Holy Roman Empire.
 Industrial development increased the prominence of Grenoble through several periods of economic expansion over the last three centuries.
 This started with a booming glove industry in the 18th and 19th centuries, continued with the development of a strong hydropower industry in the late 19th to early 20th centuries, and ended with a post-World War II economic boom symbolized by the holding of the X Olympic Winter Games in 1968.

 The city has grown to be one of Europe's most important research, technology and innovation centres, with one in five inhabitants working directly in these fields.
 Grenoble is classified as a global city with the ranking of "sufficiency" by the Globalization and World Cities Research Network.
 The city holds the title of European Green Capital in 2022.

 This scenery has been extracted from Google Maps, hence all 3D credits goes to Google.

 This scenery has been generated with the Google Earth Decoder tool (credits to /u/Jonahex111):

 v1.0: initial release

-Download thalixte-monaco.zip.
-Extract thalixte-monaco folder into the Community folder.
+Download thalixte-grenoble.zip.
+Extract thalixte-grenoble folder into the Community folder.